The Menai Suspension Bridge will be closed this weekend as the second phase of maintenance work continues.

 Scaffolding has already been installed, but the cables, which provide links between Anglesey and Ireland, must be secured before work can continue.

-One lane will be closed from next Wednesday (13th May) until Friday 22nd May between 10am and 6pm, but the bridge will be closed entirely to traffic from 2pm on Friday 15th May to 6pm on Saturday 16th May.
+One lane has been closed since Wednesday between 10am and 6pm, but the bridge will be closed entirely to traffic from 2pm on Friday (15th May) to 6pm on Saturday (16th May).

 Diversions will be in place via the Britannia Bridge and pedestrians and dismounted cyclists will be able to cross the bridge.